MASQ-Project/Node/README.md

 things; instead, it's crowded into a place in the protocol stack where neither the browser nor the server expects it to exist.

-Therefore, certain error messages are a bit awkward to display, especially if they involve TLS connections.
+Therefore, certain error messages are a bit awkward to display in the browser, especially if they involve TLS connections.
 Let's look at how MASQ Node deals with certain kinds of errors.

 ### HTTP